Christopher Allmand: Personal life and death

 Allmand was devoted to his wife, Bernadette, who predeceased him by nine months.
-As a lifelong Catholic, he attended and served Bishop Iton Church in Woolton, Liverpool, acting as sacristan in later years.
+As a lifelong Catholic, he attended and served Bishop Eton Church in Woolton, Liverpool, acting as sacristan in later years.
 He died on 16 November 2022, at the age of 86.

 Influence

 Allmand's pioneering work on the social history of the Hundred Years' War opened up new avenues of interest and research.
 Bilingual by virtue of a French mother, his comprehensive knowledge of French national and departmental archives, not to mention libraries and archives across Europe, enabled him to find and explore sources little-known or used by other scholars.
 For example, his knowledge of the archives of the Caen chambre des comptes and its chequered history opened up a key source for others.

 Indeed, Allmand never strayed far from sources, whether printed or archival, and this familiarity with their uses and abuses made him, among much else, an expert editor of the work of others, most notably volume 7 of the New Cambridge Medieval History.
 He edited several collections of essays in meticulous but supportive fashion.
 His own published interests were eclectic: spies and spying, civil lawyers, medieval Cheshire, diplomacy and military strategy were just a few.

 Perhaps his best-known work is a magisterial biography of Henry V, published as part of the authoritative Yale English Monarchs series.
 This work goes far beyond the orthodox Shakespeare-dominated image of a king at war and places this complex monarch in an appropriate context of, for example, wide-ranging respect from chroniclers and contemporaries for the good governance and law and order considered essential to successful medieval kingship.

 Among other aspects of his research interest were concerns for the non-combatant, and in particular, taking a lead from H J Hewitt's innovative The Organisation of War under Edward III in what might be termed the logistics and practicalities of how medieval warfare were conducted and changed across two centuries.